It must feel pretty heady for Chula Vista mayor Cheryl Cox to get away

 15 A. Probably.

-and the rest of the CVESD board was Linda Watson (Exhibit 7),
+CVESD board was Linda Watson (Exhibit 7), contradicting herself again

-young man indicted for taking time off work to spy on her yacht party
+indicted for taking time off work to spy on her yacht party (April 2007)

 prosecution on behalf of Cheryl Cox